BitwodedSeleshiDemissie/BitwodedSeleshiDemissie/README.md

 - ⚡ Skilled in **Python, JavaScript, React, Flask, SQL/NoSQL, ML frameworks**
 - 🚀 Deploy apps on **Render, Vercel, Heroku**
 - 🏎️ Formula 1 enthusiast
-- 🌌 Deep interest in space, exploration, astronomy, Advancement of our civilization
+- 🌌 Deep interest in space, exploration, astronomy, and the advancement of our civilization
-- ✨ Big fan of science, neural nets, math
+- ✨ Big fan of science, neural nets, and math

 ---